Position

 - Good plant for urban gardens as it tolerates pollution well

-Fatsia Japonica: A Show-Stopping Evergreen
+Fatsia Japonica - A Show-Stopping Evergreen

 Fatsia japonica, also known as Japanese aralia, is a striking evergreen shrub that adds drama and texture to any garden.
 This article explores its unique characteristics, cultivation tips, and ideal uses, making it a valuable resource for gardeners of all levels.
 Its large, glossy leaves and unique flower clusters provide year-round interest, proving it’s more than just a pretty plant.